ryarasi/vidhya-io-api/README.md

     14. `\q`
     15. `exit`
 13. Go back to the root folder with `cd ..`
-14. Create an administrative account for the database with `python manage.py createsuperuser`
-    1. Choose your username and password.
-15. Test setup type in the following commands:-
+14. Test setup type in the following commands:-
     1. Start the postgres docker container with `docker start shuddhi-db`
     2. Once the postgres container is up and running, start the docker for the project with `docker-compose up`
     3. Visit `localhost:8000` or `localhost:8000/graphql` to check if setup has worked.
-16. In order to run `makemigrations` and `migrate` commands on the project, we must now do it inside the docker container by adding `docker-compose run web` before whichever command you wish to execute on the project.
+15. In order to run `makemigrations` and `migrate` commands on the project, we must now do it inside the docker container by adding `docker-compose run web` before whichever command you wish to execute on the project.
 Eg `docker-compose run web python manage.py migrate`
+16. Create an administrative user for the project with `docker-compose run web python manage.py createsuperuser`
+    1. Choose your username and password.
+    2. Now you can go to `localhost:8000/admin` to log into the console

 ## Troubleshooting:-